hamsterksu/android-appversion-gradle-plugin/README.md

 ##Available options:##

 * **buildTypesMatcher** - `regexp` value. the most useful case: if you want to apply changes for one build type use `buildTypesMatcher = 'release'` if for both `buildTypesMatcher = 'release|debug'`.
 Sure you can use any regexp value.
-* **supportBuildNumber** - use `true` if you want to add `build number` to `appVersion`. `versions.properties file` will be generated in root project. you can add it to svn ignore if you use CI or you are alone devloper in the team.
+* **supportBuildNumber** - use `true` if you want to add `build number` to `appVersion`. `versions.properties file` will be generated in root project. you can add it to version control ignore list if you use CI or you are alone devloper in the team.
 * **buildNumberPrefix** - `string` value, prefix before build number. example: `1.0.0.b1`
 * **fileNameFormat** - `groovy template string`. you can specify your own format of APK file name.
 Available variables in the formatted string:
   * *appName* - name of main module